apache/echarts-doc/en/option/series/treemap.md

 ## roam(boolean|string) = true

-Whether to enable dragging roam（move and zoom）.
+Whether to enable dragging roam (move and zoom).
 Optional values are:

 + `false`: close.
 + `'scale'` or  `'zoom'`: zoom only.